-The priest, vested in epitrachilion and phelonion, makes a full incensation of the church.
+The priest, vested in epitrachelion and, if it is Sunday or a Feast, also the phelonion, makes a full incensation of the church.
 The deacon precedes him with a lighted candle.
 The priest then stands before the Holy Doors, holding the censer.
 The deacon stands to his right and says: